craftxbox/Autohost/README.md

 ## Want to support the project?

 **Please consider [supporting TETR.IO](https://tetr.io/#S:) instead** - osk deserves your money more than I do.
 However, I do have a [Ko-fi](https://ko-fi.com/zudobtw) if you would like to help with hosting costs.

+## Acknowledgements

+Special thanks goes out to Poyo for [documenting the Ribbon](https://github.com/Poyo-SSB/tetrio-bot-docs), craftxbox for the initial idea, and to the many people who have helped test Autohost.